PixelsCamp/talks/data-transparenc-much_flavio-sousa.md

 Put in another way, we basically solved the UX problem and the lesson to be learned is that if the data is just dumped in a location, users can't do much with it, they can't reason about it and in case like this, it's equal to not being there at all.

 What other examples are out there?
-What other use cases and shifts to happen by having government institutions to release them, even if having an API at least a publicly accessible csv.
+What other use cases and shifts can happen simply by having government institutions releasing the data.

 Links
 -----